Simbo-Fekadu/Estate/README.md

-This is the the rentify website I have been learning from @sahandghavidel some more features will be coming soon...
+This is the the rentify website https://rentify-6y17.onrender.com/

-https://rentify-6y17.onrender.com/